 center stage?
 Wait no longer.
 In Uptown Martinsville, elephants march permanently in a

 mural painted on the wall of New College Institute.
 The mural was commissioned and

 produced as part of Piedmont Arts' Public Art Exhibit.
-John Stiles, graphic designer
+John Stiles, graphic designer and artist,